kolkhis/tech-notes/homelab/storage-rebuild.md

 But, we didn't, so we're going to set up RAID1 mirroring for the LVM.

+- ZFS **does not** manage the ESP, so even on a ZFS-mirrored boot drive, the EFI partitions must be manually maintained for each boot disk.
+So if we wanted redundant boot disks, we'd have to go through at least some of these steps anyway.

-We did use ZFS for `vmdata`, but that came later.
+We did use ZFS for `vmdata`, our extra storage pool, but that came later.

 ## Setting up RAID1 for Root Filesystem

 For the root filesystem (mounted at `/`), we will use a RAID1 array.

 The root filesystem on my server is mounted via LVM.